Your Questions, Answered

 In the streaming era, fans do not pay per song, so we don’t believe a “per stream” rate is a meaningful number to analyze.
 Spotify, like every major streaming service, pays royalties based on an artist’s share of overall streams across the platform.
 We call this “streamshare.”

 Spotify is focused on maximizing the total size of the payments we are able to make to rights holders — those that pay artists and songwriters — and the data on this site reflects our progress.
-We pay out more than any other streaming service; in fact, Spotify paid the music industry more money than ever in 2023: $9B+.
-That figure has nearly tripled over the past seven years, and represents a big part of the $48B+ Spotfy has paid since its founding.
+We pay out more than any other streaming service; in fact, Spotify paid the music industry more money than ever in 2024: $10B+.
+That figure has more than tripled over the past seven years and represents a big part of the nearly $60B Spotify has paid since its founding.

 Our model drives more fan engagement and generates revenue from more places, which means larger total checks from Spotify to rights holders.
 That’s why we pay more than any other service.
 We make some choices that decrease the effective “per-stream rate,” but we believe we are maximizing overall revenue and generating the most possible money for rights holders and their artists and songwriters.